 \[\begin{align*} \frac{\partial \mathcal{L}}{\partial W} &= V W - \lambda (\mu - r_f \boldsymbol{1}) = 0 \\ \frac{\partial \mathcal{L}}{\partial \lambda} &= E[\tilde r_p] - (W^T \mu + (1 - W^T \boldsymbol{1}) r_f) = 0 \end{align*}\]

-That is two equations with two unknowns, $W$ and $\lambda$, solution is:
+This system has two unknowns, $W$ and $\lambda$.
+The solution is:

 \[\begin{align*} \lambda &= \frac{E[\tilde r_p] - r_f}{(\mu - r_f \boldsymbol{1})^T V^{-1} (\mu - r_f \boldsymbol{1})} \\ W_p &= \lambda V^{-1} (\mu - r_f \boldsymbol{1}) \\ &= \frac{E[\tilde r_p] - r_f}{(\mu - r_f \boldsymbol{1})^T V^{-1} (\mu - r_f \boldsymbol{1})} V^{-1} (\mu - r_f \boldsymbol{1}) \\ &= V^{-1} (\mu - r_f \boldsymbol{1}) \frac{E[\tilde r_p] - r_f}{H} \end{align*}\]